Aerial view of the Badshahi Mosque in Lahore, Pakistan

 Lahore, the capital of the province of Punjab, and the second most populous city in Pakistan, is also known as the "Gardens of the Mughals" or "City of Gardens" due to its Mughal heritage when it served as a vital part of the Mughal Empire (1524 to 1752).
 This once fortified city has a concentration of monuments and buildings that reflect cultural diversity in architecture.
-Lahore is home to the Lahore Fort and Shalamar Gardens, both of which are UNESCO World Heritage Sites.
+Lahore is home to the Lahore Fort and Shalimar Gardens, both of which are UNESCO World Heritage Sites.

-Lahore Fort
+Lahore Fort complex plan

 Architectural Drawings